 - Dealing with an Application for Summary Judgment:

-- Instructed as a Junior to Gavin Mansfield QC defending an Application for Summary Judgment including drafting a Witness Statement and identifying evidence in support, and drafting a skeleton argument for use at the Hearing.
+- Instructed as a Junior to Gavin Mansfield KC defending an Application for Summary Judgment including drafting a Witness Statement and identifying evidence in support, and drafting a skeleton argument for use at the Hearing.

 Mark regularly advises on the prospects of potential appeals, for both Appellants and Respondents, and has appeared before the Employment Appeal Tribunal and the Court of Appeal.
 Mark is happy to accept instructions for further appellate work.

 Before the Employment Appeal Tribunal Mark appeared for the appellant, successfully securing permission to appeal at a Preliminary Hearing, and representing the Appellant at the Full Hearing: Windle & Arada v Secretary of State for Justice IRLR 914.
 The case concerned the meaning of employment within s.83(2) of the Equality Act, and therefore status for the purposes of bringing Equality Act claims, drawing significantly on the European jurisprudence on discrimination.
 Mark also appeared in the same case in the Court of Appeal: Secretary of State for Justice v Windle & Arada EWCA Civ 459.

 Mark has also appeared in the Employment Appeal Tribunal successfully resisting an appeal against the Registrar’s order not to extend time for lodging an appeal.